moizZM/moizZM/README.md

 **Infineon Technologies** | 2026 – Present

 - Working on an EtherCAT slave system using a TI C2000 microcontroller.
-- Integrated EtherCAT communication with TwinCAT for cyclic real-time data exchange.
+- Integrated EtherCAT communication with TwinCAT for real-time cyclic data exchange.
 - Worked with PLECS-generated controller code and custom HAL integration.
-- Tested PWM, ADC feedback, and control signals using RT Box and measurement tools.
+- Tested PWM, ADC feedback, GPIO signals, and PDO communication.
-- Supported hardware-in-the-loop testing for power-stage control applications.
+- Supported hardware-in-the-loop testing using RT Box and measurement tools.

 ### Student Assistant, Embedded Systems / DevOpsSafe Lab
 **Hochschule Hamm-Lippstadt** | Apr 2025 – 2026

-- Built and maintained a RISC-V embedded development setup on Ubuntu using GCC and QEMU.
+- Built and maintained a RISC-V development setup on Ubuntu using GCC and QEMU.
 - Developed bare-metal C and RISC-V assembly programs.
 - Implemented UDP communication between a QEMU-based RISC-V system and external simulation tools.
 - Connected a simulated RISC-V controller with CARLA for autonomous vehicle braking decisions.